• Home

 If staying on a farm isn’t your thing, another great option is the Heart of the Village Inn.
 As the same suggests, you’ll be right in the heart of Shelburne’s town center, and they’re also known for serving up am awesome made-to-order breakfast, which is included in the room rate.
 Each room is individually decorated, many featuring autumnal colors to enhance your fall getaway, and it’s also worth noting that this is an adults-only property.

-Click here to book your stay at the Heart of the Village Inn in Shelburne!
+🍁 Click here to check out the Heart of the Village Inn in Shelburne

 6. Bennington

-Bennington is a great little town in Southern, VT that’s especially perfect for those driving in from the Albany, NY region because it’s such a short drive from there.
-You’ll find lots of opportunities to catch fall foliage in Bennington, as well as a cute little Main Street with shops and restaurants, an awesome country store for baked goods, apples and pumpkins, antique shops and a really cool monument.
+Bennington is a great little town in Southern, VT that’s especially perfect for those driving in from The Berkshires in Massachusetts, as it’s just over the state border.
+You’ll find lots of opportunities to catch fall foliage in Bennington, as well as a cute little Main Street with shops and restaurants, an awesome country store for baked goods, antique shops, historic sites, and amazing nature walks and hiking.

 Best Things To Do In Bennington, VT In The Fall